NardJ/Tin-Whistle-Helper/README.md

 The functionality of the next version may differ.
 Tab files you create with this version may not load in the next release.

+## Licence

+This software is licensed under the Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 4.0) license.
+See https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode for a full description of this license.